sidhgurnani/yolo-object-sorter-docs/docs/final_testing.md

 * Repeatability is required on the most tests to use averages as a baseline rather than relying just on a human being consistent (as humans are consistently inconsistent).
 * In general, I will be working at a moderate pace, not too slowly or quickly.
 * When I am binary sorting, I will have all objects in a pile, and pull from them one at a time without looking at what I am grabbing from the pile.
 If the object I select matches what I am looking for, it goes in one pile, and if it does not, it goes into a 'discard' pile.
 Once the pass has been completed, the discard pile is poured to where the original pile was, and the process is repeated until all objects have been sorted.
 After sorting, then the objects are counted, written down, and added together to calculate statistics (minus throughput).
 * Tests carried out that do not limit the human (myself) will only be ran once to get a picture of the differences rather than averaged.
+In other words, all non-binary testing done by me will be conducted once to illustrate an obvious and expected difference rather than try to gather any meaningful data.
 * When using the prototype, any time spent between passes counts as part of passing, so it is important to ensure that the end user doesn't waste too much time during these downtimes.

 ### Testing Plan